 My 45th birthday is just around the corner.
 45 feels more like midlife to me than 40 did.
 I look back at myself at 40 and think, “Oh, kid, what you don’t know.”
 I’m sure when I’m 50 I’ll look back at myself at 45 and think the exact same thing.

-I hope to live until I’m 90.
+I hope to live until I’m at least 90.
 I hope to be healthy in mind and body when I get there.
 But even if I’m not, I hope to have one thing still.

 I believe it is the most important thing.